Subha-5/Subha-5/README.md

-# Hi, I'm Subha Sadhu! 👋
+# Hi, I'm Subha 👋

 ## 🚀 About Me
-I'm an aspiring full stack developer 🧑‍💻 .
+I'm an aspiring Full Stack developer 🧑‍💻 .

 Currently a student 👨‍🎓 I am learning new technologies and improving myself everyday.